Dredging for navigation: Routine maintenance

-You can protect fish and fish habitat (including aquatic species at risk, their critical habitat and residences) when proceeding with a routine maintenance dredging by following the measures listed below.
-When implemented correctly, this can mitigate risks to fish and fish habitat associated with routine maintenance dredging, which can includes:
+You can protect fish and fish habitat during routine maintenance dredging for navigation by following the measures listed below.
+When implemented correctly, these measures can manage the risk of harmful impacts associated with routine maintenance dredging, which can include:

 - release of sediments or other deleterious substances